 *Note: magazine quality graphics have stringent standards.
 Please be sure to read our requirements.

 A standard length article ranges between 1,700-2,200 words with two graphics.
-Articles and queries should be submitted to Editor Perry Trunick at email@example.com.
+Articles and queries should be submitted to Editor Emell Derra Adolphus at firstname.lastname@example.org.
 Please ensure the document is saved in MS-Word or text-only format.

 Please also include an author byline and biography.
 Authors of articles must be different than those quoted in the body of the piece.
 The person in the byline is viewed as the "interviewer" of those quoted in the article.

 We require receipt of articles at least three months before issue date.
 For example, the deadline for an article submitted for the April issue would be mid- to late January.
 This allows us time for edits, questions, confirmations, layout and production.